A Modular Approach for Multimodal Summarization of TV Shows: Fact Precision, Fact Recall and PRisma

 Our proposal is based on a recent metric, FActScore \cite{min-etal-2023-factscore}, which aims to detect hallucination in text generation.
 FActScore first parses the generated text into atomic facts (i.e.,~short sentences conveying one piece of information), and then determines whether these are \emph{supported} by an external knowledge source, such as Wikipedia.
 The FActScore for some model output is the fraction of the extracted facts that are judged to be supported. \citet{min-etal-2023-factscore} recommend using InstructGPT for the first stage of converting the text into facts, and Llama-7B \cite{touvron2023llama} for checking whether these facts are supported (i.e.,~by zero-shot prompting Llama to estimate whether a generated fact is \texttt{True} or \texttt{False}).\footnote{\url{https://github.com/shmsw25/FActScore}}

 We adapt this for summary evaluation by replacing the external knowledge source with the gold summaries.
 Note that this incorporates relevance as well as accuracy.
 There are many true facts about the TV show being summarized, and only some of them appear in the gold summaries.
 We assume that facts that do not appear in the gold summary are irrelevant and so should not be marked as correct if they appear in our model summaries.
 This is our fact-precision metric.
 For fact-recall, we do the same \emph{in reverse}: we convert the gold summary into atomic facts, and then check whether each of these is supported by the generated summary.
 Again, the score is the fraction of such facts that are supported.
 A summary will get a high fact-precision score if every atomic piece of information is both true and relevant enough to appear in the gold summary.
 It will get a high fact-recall score if it contains every atomic piece of information that was contained in the gold summary.
-The final score for our metric, which we term PREFS (\textbf{P}recision and \textbf{R}ecall \textbf{E}valuation of Summary \textbf{F}act\textbf{s}), is the harmonic mean of fact-precision $FP$ and fact-recall $FR$:
+The final score for our metric, which we term \textsc{PRisma} (\textbf{P}recision and \textbf{R}ecall Evaluat\textbf{i}on of \textbf{S}ummary F\textbf{a}cts), is the harmonic mean of fact-precision $FP$ and fact-recall $FR$:

 In our implementation, we used GPT4-Turbo for the extraction of atomic facts \emph{and} the estimation of whether they are supported, as we found that Llama-7B overestimates the number of supported facts.
 We use the same prompts as \citet{min-etal-2023-factscore} and make a separate query, with in-context learning examples, for each fact.
 In order to penalize repetitive/redundant information, repeated facts are regarded as unsupported.
 In the case that GPT indicates that the sentence is not properly formed, we convert it to a single fact which is scored as unsupported (see Appendix~\ref{app:prefs} for an example).